Street TryOn: Learning In-the-Wild Virtual Try-On from Unpaired Person Images: Experiments

-\textbf{Datasets.} We evaluate performance of our method on VITON-HD~\cite{choi2021vitonhd} and our proposed StreetTryOn benchmark.
-VITON-HD contains $13,679$ training and $2,032$ test pairs of garments and people.
-We run experiments at $512\times 320$ resolution when the target person is from StreetTryOn (Shop2Street, Model2Street, and Street2Street tests) and $512\times 384$ resolution when the target person is from VITON-HD (Shop2Model and Model2Model).
+\textbf{Evaluation Metrics.} For all tests, we evaluate performance with FID metric~\cite{heusel2017fid}, which measures the similarity of the output data distribution with the target data.
+We also report SSIM \cite{wang2004ssim} and LPIPS \cite{zhang2018lpips} for image reconstruction quality when paired test tuples are available.

-\textbf{Metrics.} For all tests, we evaluate performance with the standard FID metric~\cite{heusel2017fid}, which measures the similarity of the output data distribution with the target data.
-Additionally, we report SSIM \cite{wang2004ssim} and LPIPS \cite{zhang2018lpips} for image reconstruction quality when paired test tuples are available (i.e., for VITON-HD only).
+\textbf{Implementation Details.} We run experiments at $512\times 320$ resolution when the target person is from StreetTryOn (Shop2Street, Model2Street, and Street2Street tests) and $512\times 384$ resolution when the target person is from VITON-HD (Shop2Model and Model2Model).

-\textbf{Implementation Details.} We obtain human DensePose using the method of Guler et al.~\cite{guler2018densepose} and Human Parse (semantic segmentation) using SCHP~\cite{li2020schp}.
-For garment Densepose, we implement and use the method of Cui et al.~\cite{cui2023learning}.
-Our TryOn Parse Estimator is trained with a learning rate $1e-4$ and batch size 8 for 100 epochs.
-Our Warping Correction module has the same architecture as the one in Clothflow~\cite{han2019clothflow}; however, unlike Clothflow, which predicts a warping flow from scratch, we start with the DensePose-warped flow and gradually correct it.
-We train our model with a learning rate of $1e-5$ for 100 epochs.
-For inpainting, we use the Stable Diffusion inpainter from the diffusers library~\cite{radford2021clip} and train DensePose and Human Parse ControlNets in the default setting with an empty prompt for 50 epochs.
+We obtain human DensePose using the method of Guler et al.~\cite{guler2018densepose}, garment DensePose using the reimplementation of Cui et al.~\cite{cui2023learning}, and human parse using SCHP~\cite{li2020schp}.
+Our TryOn Parse Estimator is trained with a learning rate $lr=0.0001$ and batch size 8 for 100 epochs.
+Our Warping Correction module has the same architecture as the one in Clothflow~\cite{han2019clothflow} with the DensePose-warped flow as the initial input.
+We train it with $lr=0.00001$ for 100 epochs.
+For inpainting, we use the Stable Diffusion inpainter from the diffusers library~\cite{radford2021clip} and train the ControlNets in the default setting with an empty prompt for 50 epochs.